gershnik/gershnik.github.io/_posts/2023-02-04-diff-concat-concatenate-excel.md

 [concatenate]: <https://support.microsoft.com/en-us/office/concatenate-function-8f8ae884-2ca8-4f7a-b093-75d702bea31d>
 <!-- End References -->

-Excel provides two seemingly identical functions: [CONCAT][concat] and [CONCATENATE][concatenate] the official documentation for both doesn't really say what are the differences (if any) between the two other than the cryptic difference in descriptions.
+Excel provides two seemingly identical functions: [CONCAT][concat] and [CONCATENATE][concatenate].
+The official documentation for both doesn't really say what are the differences (if any) between the two other than the cryptic difference in descriptions:

 For CONCAT: "Combines the text from multiple ranges and/or strings..."